What suncream is best for playing golf?

 What is SPF?

-Combine sunscreen use with other sun protection measures like seeking shade and wearing protective clothing.
+Apply around one ounce of sunscreen every two hours, or more frequently if swimming or sweating, and combine with other sun protection measures like seeking shade and wearing protective clothing.

 Waterproof and Sweatproof Sunscreen

 Waterproof sunscreen is designed to remain effective when exposed to water, typically for up to 80 minutes.
-However, no sunscreen is truly waterproof, and it will eventually wear off after prolonged water exposure.

 Sweatproof sunscreen is intended to stay on during physical activity and sweating, also generally remaining effective for up to 80 minutes.
-Like waterproof sunscreens, they are not completely sweatproof and will wear off with excessive sweating.

 For golfers, choosing water-resistant or sweat-resistant sunscreen is crucial due to their exposure to sweat and water from both playing and environmental conditions.
-Despite these properties, sunscreen should be reapplied every two hours, or immediately after swimming or heavy sweating.
-Regular reapplication helps maintain protection against UV radiation, ensuring golfers stay protected throughout their round.

 Sunscreen Application